 It’s simple, everyone can do it!

-Residents are allowed to use the 2-Bin recycling bins at County Recycling and Transfer Stations.
-These stations are closed for Thanksgiving, Christmas and New Year’s Day, Thanksgiving Day and Christmas Day and are open from 8:00 a.m. to 4:00 p.m. according to the daily schedule of the Recycling & Transfer Station.
+Residents are allowed to use the Two-Bin recycling bins at County Recycling and Transfer Stations.
+These recycling bins are closed for New Year’s Day, Thanksgiving Day and Christmas Day and are open from 8:00 a.m. to 4:00 p.m. according to the daily schedule of the Recycling & Transfer Station.
 Please check our Facilities page to find out the days of the week your Recycling & Transfer Station is open.

-Businesses are not allowed to use the 2-Bin system.
+Businesses are not allowed to use the Two-Bin system.
 Please contact one of the following local recycling companies to find out what materials they accept for commercial recycling.

 FOLLOW THE RULES